Welcome to the East Midlands Branch of Butterfly Conservation.

 The East Midlands Branch welcomes new members with any or all of the above interests.
 If you would like to find out more about joining Butterfly Conservation please contact our Membership Secretary.

-Dates of Grizzled Skipper conservation work and Chris's updates.
-HERE
+Grizzled Skipper Monitoring and Recording HERE

 The Status and Recorded History of Nottinghamshire’s Butterflies (1850-2023)

 Published in February 2024 as a free, digital-only publication of 106 pages, and written and researched by Nottinghamshire Recorder Steve Mathers.
+Available HERE.
+See a presentation by Steve given to the 2024 BAG Intriguing Invertebrates Seminar above.

 Purple Emperor - The Tale of a Discovery